manoflearning/cranberry/README.md

 **Rust Extension**
 - `StorageView` exposes contiguous tensor storage, reshaping, expanding, permuting, and random fills.
 - CPU backend implements SIMD-accelerated unary/binary kernels and reduction routines.
+- CUDA backend (via `cudarc`) mirrors the contiguous unary/binary kernels when a CUDA device is detected.
 - Views currently support up to rank-4 tensors; non-contiguous reshape/permute paths are under construction.

 ## Limitations & Work in Progress

-- CPU-only; GPU/Metal backends are stubbed out.
+- CUDA backend currently covers only contiguous unary/binary kernels; Metal remains stubbed out.
 - Autograd requires scalar losses and does not yet handle slicing/indexing/in-place mutations.
 - Views must be contiguous for most kernels; slicing and advanced indexing are not implemented.
 - Only `float32` tensors are supported; dtype promotion and mixed precision are future work.